Seafarer's professions and ranks: Third engineer

 The third engineer or second assistant engineer is usually in charge of boilers, fuel, auxiliary engines, condensate and feed systems, and is the third most senior marine engineer on board.
-Depending on usage, "the Second" or "the Third" is also typically in charge of fueling (a.k.a. bunkering), granted the officer holds a valid Person In Charge (PIC) endorsement for fuel transfer operations.
+Depending on usage, "the second" or "the third" is also typically in charge of fueling (a.k.a. bunkering), granted the officer holds a valid person in charge (PIC) endorsement for fuel transfer operations.

 Fourth engineer

 The fourth engineer or third assistant engineer is junior to the second assistant engineer/third engineer in the engine department.

-Trainee Marine Engineer
+Trainee marine engineer

-Trainee Marine Engineer or Engine cadet is a student or apprentice in training to become an Engineer Officer, usually as part of a study program with a maritime college.
+Trainee marine engineer or engine cadet is a student or apprentice in training to become an engineer officer, usually as part of a study program with a maritime college.

 Engine ratings / unlicensed

 Motorman

-The motorman is an unlicensed member of the engine department, same requirement with the oiler both having the Able Seafarer Engine Certificate STCW A-III/5.
+The motorman is an unlicensed member of the engine department, same requirement with the oiler both having the Able Seafarer Engine (ABE) certificate STCW A-III/5.